ibm-cloud-docs/openshift/openshift_ts.md

 {: screen}

 {: tsCauses}
 The OpenVPN server could not be configured because the router IP address that is created for the network load balancer (NLB) could not be found.
-The router might not have been assigned an IP address because your cluster does not have a subnet with available portable IP addresses, or the Ingress setup did not complete.
+The router might not have been assigned an IP address because your cluster does not have a subnet with available portable IP addresses, or the NLB setup did not complete.

 {: tsResolve}